 The Board of Trustees of APRS adopted the Policy to Determine Funding Goals and Guidelines on December 18, 2019.
 Therefore, beginning with the 2020 fiscal year it is appropriate to disclose an ADC that complies with the Policy.
-Note with the passage of HB 4368, the City contribution will be based on an actuarially determined contribution beginning in fiscal year 2022.
+Note with the passage of HB 4368 passed by the 87th Texas Legislature, Regular Session, in 2021, the City contribution will be based on an actuarially determined contribution beginning in fiscal year 2022.